-Having retained its ancient customs, culture and natural beauty intact, Myanmar (Burma) seems a world away from the modern times.
-Join in any of our Myanmar private tour itineraries or plan your own independent Burma travel packages, you will have an unforgettable experience.
+Having retained its ancient customs, culture and natural beauty, Myanmar (Burma) seems a world away from the modern times.
+Join any of our Myanmar private tour itineraries or plan your own independent Burma travel packages and you will have an unforgettable experience.

 Myanmar Travel Guide